 - Effective oral and written communication skills

-The program is comprised of nine modules that include a combination of theory and practice-related exercises before participating in a two-week dental office practicum placement.
-The practicum is followed by a one-week in-class final program review.
+The program is comprised of nine modules that include a combination of theory and practice-related exercises before participating in a two-week clinical and administrative practicum placement.
+The administrative practicum is followed by a one-week in-class program review.
 The nine modules are:

 - Dental Terminology